 No. The Professionalism for New Attorneys (PNA) Program is only presented by the North Carolina Bar Association.

 Yes, up to 12 credit hours may be carried over to the next compliance period.
 No more than 2 hours of legal ethics may be carried over to the next year.
-Please note that if you take more than 6 online hours in one compliance year, any excess hours over the 6 online hours allowed will be applied to the following compliance year and may result in compliance problems.

 Yes, under the North Carolina CLE Requirements we must monitor your completion of the course.
 For online streaming video courses you must click on randomly inserted pop ups to confirm that you are viewing the video.
 For downloadable courses we have embedded numeric codes in the courses.
 You must write these numbers down and then enter them on our website after you complete the course to obtain your course certificate.
 Please note that the date you enter the codes and get the certificate is the date that will be printed on the certificate.